 One of the most important things for the Shawnee Heights community to do right now is to remember to take every day preventative actions that are always recommended to prevent the spread of respiratory viruses.

 - While sick, limit contact with others as much as possible.

 - Cover your nose and mouth when you cough or sneeze.
 Avoid touching your eyes, nose, and mouth with unwashed hands; germs spread this way.

 - Clean and disinfect surfaces and objects that may be contaminated with germs

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand rub with at least 60% alcohol.

 SHAWNEE COUNTY COVID-19 TESTING

 Shawnee County residents should first call their Primary Care Provider to see if testing is available through that clinic location.
-Individuals experiencing two or more symptoms of COVID-19 are eligible for testing if supplies are available.
+Individuals experiencing one or more symptoms of COVID-19 are eligible for testing if supplies are available.
 Always call ahead before entering a primary care clinic.

 COVID-19 Symptoms include: